via Homebrew

-HTTP load testing tool that sends concurrent requests to web applications and reports performance statistics
+HTTP load testing tool that sends concurrent requests to web applications and reports performance metrics

 # via Homebrew